peterparker303e24/FreelanceSociety/Documentation/Tutorials/CreateUserProfile/CreateUserProfile.md

 Localhost Freelance Society website: [http://localhost:3000](http://localhost:3000)

-For the Localhost blockchain, you can add the account corresponding to the deployWithData.cjs script with the following private key:
+For the Localhost blockchain it is recommended to use the account 0x70997970C51812dc3A010C7d01b50e0d17dc79C8.
+You can add this account with the following private key in MetaMask:

 ###
     0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d